Thursday, January 7, 2016

 The Only Time God Addresses A Nation

 The Ten Commandments were given directly from God to the people of Israel.
 This is the only time in the Bible where God has spoken directly to a group of people of this magnitude.
-Actually, this is the only time in recorded history that a whole nation has been addressed by God Himself (Deuteronomy 4:32-36).
-As you can see the people’s response was to be fearful of God rather than drawn towards Him with hearts of awe and adoration.
+In fact, this is the only time in recorded history that a whole nation has been addressed by God Himself (Deuteronomy 4:32-36).
+As you can see, the people’s response was to be fearful of God rather than drawn towards Him with hearts of awe and adoration.
 Admittedly, the lightning and thunder might have had something to do with their fearfulness.
-The historic event probably could be compared to being too close to an awesome display of the raw power of a volcanic eruption during a thunderstorm crackling with lightning bolts.
-Therefore it is no wonder the Israelites hearts hardened—molten lava sets like concrete.
-Maybe the occasion would have been different if God appeared to them as a man, only we cannot be sure of this, because when God did appear in human form as Jesus of Nazareth, the harden-hearted men at the time saw fit to crucify Him.
-Fortunately, Jesus really was God and death had no hold over Him.
-Jesus rose from the dead proving Himself to be truly the Son of God (Romans 1:4).
+The historic event could be compared to witnessing the raw power of a volcanic eruption during a thunderstorm filled with crackling lightning.
+Rather than melt with fear, the Israelites’ hearts hardened—molten lava does set like concrete.
+Perhaps the occasion would have been different if God had appeared to them as a man; however, we cannot be sure of this, because when the Lord God did appear in human form, as Jesus of Nazareth, the hardened-hearted men of that time saw fit to crucify Him.
+Fortunately, Jesus really was God, and death had no hold over Him.
+Jesus rose from the dead, proving Himself to be truly the Son of God (Romans 1:4).

-The importance of the Ten Commandments, as has already been stated, is highlighted by the fact that God himself addressed the nation of Israel.
-God has only done this once in recorded history and, when He did, He gave humanity a guide to life by giving us the Ten Commandments.
-Not only this, as you will find, these Ten Commandments (or “Words” as the Bible calls them) encapsulate and explain the truth of our existence.
-The Ten Commandments are a staff to help us through life or, because we ignore them, they can be a rod on our back that inflicts pain.
-Psalm 23 alludes to this:
+The importance of the Ten Commandments, as has already been stated, is highlighted by the fact that they were given to humankind when God Himself addressed the nation of Israel.
+God has only done this once in recorded history, and when He did, He gave humanity a guide to life by giving us the Ten Commandments.
+Not only this, as you will find, these Ten Command-ments (or “Words,” as the Bible calls them) encapsulate and explain the truth of our existence.
+The Ten Commandments serve as a staff to help us through life; however, if we ignore them, they can become a rod on our backs that inflicts pain—Psalm 23 alludes to this.

 Psalm 23